CoolRunner-dk/business-central-php/README.md

 # Contribution

 This SDK is not a finished product.
-Input, additions and changes are very much encouraged - Fork the repo, make the changes/additions/fixed and create a pull request.
+Input, additions and changes are very much encouraged - Fork the repo, make the changes/additions/fixes, and create a pull request.

 ## What's needed?

+### Schema Overrides
-A lot of entities on Business Central has read-only fields which are disguised as actual properties but are virtual (like currencyCode on customers is the value of the customer's currency's code property).
+A lot of entities on Business Central has read-only fields which are disguised as actual properties but are virtual (like currencyCode on customers is the value of the customer's currency's code property and cannot be changed on the customer itself).

 These properties needs to be found and flagged.
 Take a look in schema_overrides.json and follow the syntax for flagging a property as read-only.